agilesix/ceq-j40-cejst-2-working/QUICKSTART.md

 Install [`docker`](https://docs.docker.com/get-docker/).
 See [Install Docker](INSTALLATION.md#install-docker).

-> _Important_: To be able to run the entire application, you may need to increase the memory allocated for docker to at least 8096 MB.
+> _Important_: To be able to run the entire application, you may need to increase the memory allocated for docker to at least 10 GB.
 See [this post](https://stackoverflow.com/a/44533437) for more details.
+If you are using docker to just run the local web server and not running the full data pipeline, then only 4GB of memory is needed for docker.

 Use [`docker compose`](https://docs.docker.com/compose/) to run the full application: